scottgonzalez/recursive-blame/README.md

 ## About

 I often need to trace a blame through many revisions to figure out when a specific change was introduced.
-This is painful using git or GitHub, especially if the file was renamed at some point. `recusrive-blame` makes tracing through history dead simple.
+This is painful using git or GitHub, especially if the file was renamed at some point. `recursive-blame` makes tracing through history dead simple.